MALTS: Matching After Learning to Stretch: Matching After Learning to Stretch (MALTS)

-In our framework we can define ``approximate closeness" differently for discrete covariates if desired.
+In our framework, we can define ``approximate closeness" differently for discrete covariates if desired.
 For continuous covariates, MALTS uses Euclidean distance, which is also a reasonable metric to use for binary data \citep[e.g., Mahalanobis-distance-matching papers recommend converting unordered categorical variables to binary indicators, see][]{stuart2010matching}; however, there are benefits to using other metrics, such as weighted Hamming distances, for comparison among sets of binary covariates.
 To accommodate a combination of Euclidean and Hamming distances, we parameterize our distance metric in terms of two components: one is a learned weighted Euclidean distance for continuous covariates while the other is a learned weighted Hamming distance for discrete covariates as in the FLAME and DAME algorithms \citep{wang2017flame, DiengEtAl2018}.
-These components are separately parameterized by matrices $\mathcal{M}_c$ and $\mathcal{M}_d$ respectively, $\mathcal{M} = \left[\mathcal{M}_c, \mathcal{M}_d\right]$.
+These components are separately parameterized by matrices $\mathcal{M}_c$ and $\mathcal{M}_d$ respectively, $\mathcal{M} = \left[\mathcal{M}_c, \mathcal{M}_d\right]$ (here $c$ indicates ``continuous,'' and $d$ indicates ``discrete'').
 Let $a = (a_c,a_d)$ and $b = (b_c,b_d)$ be the covariates for two individuals split into continuous and discrete pairs respectively.

-The distance metric we propose is thus given by:
+\textbf{Operationalizing Equation~\eqref{eq: obj}:} To perform the step called ``Distance Metric Learning'' in Figure~\ref{fig:malts_framework} we propose the following form for the distance metric:

 and $\mathbbm{1}[A]$ is the indicator that event $A$ occurred.
 We thus perform learned Hamming distance matching on the discrete covariates and learned-Mahalanobis-distance matching for continuous covariates.